Demant: History

-During World War II, William is unable to import good from USA, England and France.
-He therefore decides to produce components for the latest Acousticon devices in Denmark and start manufacturing the first Danish-made licensed hearing device - the Acousticus - a copy of the original Acousticon model.
+During World War II, William was unable to import good from the US, England and France.
+He therefore decided to produce components for the latest Acousticon devices in Denmark and start manufacturing the first Danish-made licensed hearing device - the Acousticus - a copy of the original Acousticon model.
 In 1943, Oticon become the official name of the company.
-After World War II has ended, the production of hearing aids in Denmark has become a big success, and Oticon establishes an export business.
-Together with American hearing aid producer Charles Lehman, they establish the American-Danish Oticon Corporation, headquartered in Copenhagen.
+After World War II has ended, the production of hearing aids in Denmark became a big success, and Oticon established an export business.
+Together, with American hearing aid producer Charles Lehman, they establish the American-Danish Oticon Corporation, headquartered in Copenhagen.